-Very much unlike the unified Scandinavian kingdoms that developed during the end of or in the wake of the Viking Age, Iceland and the Faroes were rather special cases.
-The early medieval Icelandic and Faroese societies were very democratic, being in several noteworthy regards different from that of the conservatory political systems in native Scandinavia.
+Very much unlike the unified Scandinavian kingdoms that developed during the end of or in the wake of the Viking Age, Iceland and the Faroes were rather special cases in terms of social hierarchy.
+The early medieval Icelandic and Faroese societies were very democratic, being in several noteworthy regards different from that of the conservatory political systems that were implemented at the time in native Scandinavia.

 In both of these remote territories, the Norse society developed in a thoroughly democratic way, ruled by the ‘þing’ (‘thing’, meaning ‘assembly’ or ‘parliament’ in Old Norse) which was a public meeting that discussed laws and legal procedures that should be applied for the sake of the community.

 Created for the very first time in 930, the ‘Alþing(i)’ (‘Althing’) was the parliament of all Icelanders which was held once in two years during the summer at the ‘Þingvellir’ (‘Thingvellir’), meaning the assembly location which took place in the meadows situated about 40 kilometres north of the capital city of Reykjavík.
 In the early medieval Faroese society, the ‘Løgting’ (‘Lœgthing’) had the same attributions as its Icelandic counterpart.
 Additionally, both parliaments are still in use today.